-The current-year earnings estimates for WD-40 have been revising upward.
-The Zacks Consensus Estimate for the current year has surged 2.1% over the past month.
+There have been upward revisions in current-year earnings estimates for Nvidia.
+The Zacks Consensus Estimate for the current year has surged 1% over the past month.

-While the overall earnings estimate revisions have made WD-40 a Zacks Rank #2 stock, it has earned itself a Growth Score of A based on a number of factors, including the ones discussed above.
+While the overall earnings estimate revisions have made Nvidia a Zacks Rank #1 stock, it has earned itself a Growth Score of B based on a number of factors, including the ones discussed above.

 You can see the complete list of today's Zacks #1 Rank (Strong Buy) stocks here.

 This combination indicates that Nvidia is a potential outperformer and a solid choice for growth investors.